Library

 Do teachers get Social Security?
 It depends on your state.
 Learn how the 2025 Fairness Act changed benefits for teachers, police, and government workers.

-CalSTRS and Social Security: What California Teachers Need to Know (2026)
+CalSTRS Social Security: California Teachers Guide (2026)

-Most Illinois teachers in TRS don't pay into Social Security from teaching.
+TRS Illinois members don't pay into Social Security from teaching.
 The 2025 Fairness Act eliminated WEP and GPO.
-Here's what that means for Illinois teachers and your retirement strategy.
+Here's what changed for Illinois teachers.

 Working Part-Time on SSDI: Income Limits and Rules (2026)